Hirotaka Tameda: Oita Trinita

 Tameda was born in Nagasaki and played youth football with Oita Trinita U-18s before starting his professional career with the senior team in 2010.
 He remains their youngest player to participate in a league game, debuting at 17 years and 33 days old.
-After six seasons with Trinita and a short period of time at Avispa Fukuoka in 2016, Tameda was loaned to JEF United Chiba in 2017 and made a permanent move to the club in 2018.
-In 2021, Tameda moved to J1 League club Cerezo Osaka.
+Tameda made his league debut against Mito HollyHock on 26 September 2010.
+On 22 February 2012, he was sidelined for eight weeks due to an injury to his medial collateral ligament in his left knee.
+Tameda scored his first league goal against Kyoto Sanga on 14 September 2012, scoring in the 33rd minute.